wasp-lang/open-saas/blog/src/content/docs/start/getting-started.md

 wasp start
 ```

-This will install all dependencies and start the client and server for you :)
+This will install all the dependencies and start the app (client and server) for you :)!

-Go to `localhost:3000` in your browser to view it (your NodeJS server will be running on port `3001`)
+If the app doesn't open automatically in your browser, you can open it manually by visiting `http://localhost:3000` in your browser.

+At this point, you should have:
+ - your database running in one terminal session, likely on port `5432`.
+ - your app running in another terminal session, the client likely on port `3000`, and the server likely on port `3001`.

 #### Run Blog and Docs